Carla Matadinho

 Carla Matadinho (born 16 December 1982 in Évora) is a Portuguese model.

+Career

 Matadinho is one of the most famous Portuguese models, after her start at 15 with Miss Sporting.
 She then was crowned Miss Concelhos de Portugal and Miss Alentejo at 16.
 At 19, she became the first Miss Playboy from Portugal.
 She has also finished the Miss Portugal and Miss Figueira da Foz courses.

-Matadinho has worked in many publicity works from Levi's to Triumph, from Fátima Lopes passerelle to Maxmen (Maxim magazine in Portugal) magazine covers.
+Matadinho has worked in many publicity works from Levi's to Triumph, and from Fátima Lopes passerelle to Maxmen (Maxim magazine in Portugal) magazine covers.

 She has brown eyes, blond hair and white skin.
-She is high, 86 cm chest, 60 cm waist, dress number 34/36.
+She is high, 86 cm chest, 60 cm waist, and dress number 34/36.